 “There has certainly been for you in the Messenger of Allah an excellent pattern for anyone whose hope is in Allah and the Last Day and who remembers Allah often.”
-(Holy Qur’an 33:21)
+(Qur’an 33:21)

 This atrocious hadith is in the collection of the Persian scholar and hadith master: Abu Daud Sulayman ibn Al-Ash’ath ibn Ishaq al-Azdi al-Sijistani. or some spellings have his name as Abu Dawood, Abi Dawood, Abu Dawud, Abu Daud.

 Now you know what you are going to hear?
 You are going to hear that this hadith is classified as ‘hasan‘ or good.
 What you most likely will not hear is that this at one point in the history of hadith classification there was no distinction between ‘hasan‘ or ‘sahih‘-sound.